What if my pain relief isn’t working?

 • What should I do if the pain doesn’t get better or gets worse?

-Speak to your doctor or nurse about pain
+Speak to our specialist nurses about pain

 You can speak to our specialist nurses on our free Support Line with any questions about pain and how it can be managed.